Rakeela/dragora-notes/2021-4-16-Eighty-Fifth.md

 Marchosias was written for a setting I've no right to use and which I feel some pain in referencing.
 She was born in promising circumstances within a terrifying land to parents with a highly unusual relationship.
 It is very difficult to specify things about a character I feel I do not own; even dryly recounting my own prior intentions feels invasive.
 I've some grief on those who interacted with her...  that's not making any of this easier to write, though I'm doing it regardless.
 Her story turned out remarkable.

-Relative to her origins, Marchosias was unusually peaceful and ethical.
+Relative to her origin in *a terrifying land*, Marchosias was unusually peaceful and ethical.
 Relative to most of the setting, that left her a villain.
-She was born somewhere with customs of recreational torture where being nice to people involved merely torturing them less.
-She was a nice person by the standards of her homeland.

 She wanted to find out... how people break.
 For their own good, she might have said.
 She wanted to put together structures.
 To inspire thought, and reward those who would.
 To find truth and share it, and reward those who would.
 Yet she saw the world as a frangible noosphere, or so I found exploring her point of view.
 She believed that everyone could be turned towards the weaknesses of their minds.